anotak/MarvelEditTool/MarvelEditTool/README.txt

-﻿some MVC3 tools by dantarion, expanded by ferdinand and voltaic
+﻿some MVC3 tools by anotak, dantarion, ferdinand and voltaic

 anmchr is a more complex file because it controls the script of every action, you can piece them together however you like and it allows just about as much freedom as the game will allow. it can be daunting to learn, just take some baby steps, cobble some stuff together